nir/jupylet/docs/programmers_reference_guide/getting_started.rst

     git clone https://github.com/nir/jupylet.git

-Alternatively, you can download and unzip the *jupylet* code base by copying and pasting the following commands into the console:
+Alternatively, you can download and unzip the *jupylet* code base by copy-pasting the following commands into the console:

 .. code-block:: bash